Stripped (song)

-"Stripped" is a song by British electronic music band Depeche Mode.
+"Stripped" is a song by the English electronic band Depeche Mode.
 It was released as the lead single from their fifth studio album Black Celebration (1986) on 10 February 1986, through Mute Records.
-Written by the band's lead songwriter Martin Gore, "Stripped" has been described as an "ominous and intriguing pop song."
-It incorporates various samples into its instrumental; most notably, the sound of an idling motorcycle engine was recorded, altered slightly, and inserted as a percussive element.
+Written by the band's lead songwriter Martin Gore, "Stripped" incorporates various samples into the song; most notably, the sound of an idling car engine.

 It was the band's sixth consecutive single to enter the UK Top 20, peaking at number 15.
-Elsewhere, it peaked at number 4 in Germany and reached the top 10 in Finland, Sweden and Switzerland.
+Elsewhere, it peaked at No. 4 in Germany and reached the top 10 in Finland, Sweden and Switzerland.
 German metal band Rammstein later covered the song for the 1998 Depeche Mode tribute album For the Masses.

-Composition

-John Freeman of The Quietus described "Stripped" as an "ominous and intriguing pop song" that is lyrically akin to other songs written by Martin Gore featuring sensual lyrics about the human body.
-Parts of the song's instrumental are constructed from audio samples.
-The beginning of the song samples the sound of the ignition of lead singer Dave Gahan's Porsche automobile, while the underlying beat is the sound of an idling motorcycle engine distorted and slowed.
-The ending also incorporates the sound of fireworks.